drdrej-glitch/Digital-ad-spend-revenue---regression-analysis/references/experiment_log.md

   platform, campaign_type, industry, country
 - **Parameters:** Default OLS (no regularization)
 - **Metrics:** R²: — · RMSE: — · MAE: —
-- **Notes:** Baseline run.
+- **Notes:** * Notes: Baseline run.
 Fill metrics after running OLS Regression cell.

   Data cleaning complete — 0 missing values, 0 duplicates confirmed.
   Date parsed to datetime, month and quarter extracted (now 16 columns).
   Outlier check run on 6 key columns — 47 in ROAS, 37 in revenue, 33 in ad_spend and conversions, 26 in clicks, 0 in impressions.
   Decision: retain all outliers as they represent legitimate high-budget campaigns, not data errors.

   Row-level check on top 5 revenue campaigns confirmed outliers are legitimate — all show consistent high spend, clicks, and conversions.
-TikTok Ads appears in 4 of top 5 highest revenue campaigns — to be investigated in EDA.
+  TikTok Ads appears in 4 of top 5 highest revenue campaigns.

+  Data inspection complete.
+Key findings: TikTok Ads generates 2.4x more revenue than Meta Ads despite 37% fewer campaigns.
+Q4 shows strongest revenue ($33,134 avg).
+Search campaigns outperform all other types.
+Australia leads by country unexpectedly.
+SaaS is top industry.
+All findings to be confirmed by OLS regression.

 ---